By Vilis Ozols, MBA, CSP

 The busier we get, the more isolated we often allow ourselves to become.
 Additionally, as we become more successful, there is always a tendency to stray from some of the habits that made us successful in the first place.
 Commit to one or two things that will help you and your organization develop better relationships among clients, employees, peers, and vendors.
 Commit to attending a conference that you used to attend and have been too busy to go to lately.
 Rekindle a personal or business relationship… just because.
 Adopt a soft skill mentality of working to improve the business and personal relationships that have suffered as a result of growing and succeeding.
 It does take effort, structure and planning to build those relationships.
 In the words of business management author Tom Peters: “The hard stuff is easy.
 It’s the soft stuff that’s hard!”

-Vilis Ozols, MBA, CSP, (www.ozols.com) president of the Ozols Business Group in Albany, CO, is a motivational business speaker and leadership consultant.
+Vilis Ozols, MBA, CSP, (www.ozols.com) president of the Ozols Business Group in Southwest Florida (Orlando, Tampa, Sarasota), is a motivational business speaker and leadership consultant.
 He is the author of 3 books, he’s a former pro beach volleyball player and he has spoken to businesses in all 50 U.S. states.